Optimizing Quantum Annealing Schedules with Monte Carlo Tree Search enhanced with neural networks: Abstract

 \section{Abstract}

-Quantum annealing is a practical approach to execute the native instruction set of the adiabatic quantum computation model.
+Quantum annealing is a practical approach to approximately implement the adiabatic quantum computational model under a real-world setting.
 The goal of an adiabatic algorithm is to prepare the ground state of a problem-encoded Hamiltonian at the end of an annealing path.
 This is typically achieved by driving the dynamical evolution of a quantum system slowly to enforce adiabaticity.
-Properly optimized annealing schedule often significantly accelerates the computational process.
-Inspired by the recent success of deep reinforcement learning such as DeepMind's AlphaZero, we propose a Monte Carlo Tree Search (MCTS) algorithm and its enhanced version boosted with neural networks, which we name QuantumZero (QZero), to automate the design of annealing schedules in a hybrid quantum-classical framework.
-Both MCTS and QZero algorithms perform remarkably well in discovering effective annealing schedules even when the annealing time is short for the 3-SAT examples we consider in this study.
-Furthermore, the flexibility of neural networks allows us to apply transfer-learning techniques to boost QZero's performance.
-In benchmark studies, we demonstrate that MCTS and QZero perform more efficiently than other reinforcement learning algorithms in designing annealing schedules.
+Properly optimized annealing schedules often significantly accelerate the computational process.
+Inspired by the recent success of deep reinforcement learning such as DeepMind’s AlphaZero, we propose a Monte Carlo Tree Search (MCTS) algorithm and its enhanced version boosted with neural networks, which we name QuantumZero (QZero), to automate the design of annealing schedules in a hybrid quantum-classical framework.
+Both the MCTS and QZero algorithms perform remarkably well in discovering effective annealing schedules even when the annealing time is short for the 3-SAT examples we consider in this study.
+Furthermore, the flexibility of neural networks allows us to apply transfer-learning techniques to boost QZero’s performance.
+We demonstrate in benchmark studies, that MCTS and QZero perform more efficiently than other reinforcement learning algorithms in designing annealing schedules.